Convergence of Manifolds and Metric Spaces with Boundary: Convergence of Riemannian Manifolds with Boundary

-In this subsection we prove Theorem \ref{thm-injectivity} that the closure of the SWIF limit coincides with the GH limit when having a uniform positive lower bound on the boundary injectivity radii.
+In this subsection we prove Proposition \ref{prop-injectivity}.
+Theorem \ref{thm-injectivity} follows from it.
+In Proposition \ref{prop-injectivity} we prove that the closure of the SWIF limit coincides with the GH limit when having a uniform positive lower bound on the boundary injectivity radii.
 To prove GH convergence we first prove Lemma \ref{lem-diameters} that gives a uniform bound on the diameters of sequences of inner regions.
 Then we prove Lemma \ref{lem-bdryInjconv} that shows that the sequence of boundaries, $\{(\bdry M_j, d_{M_j})\}$, converges in GH sense.
 Then we apply these lemmas combined with our GH convergence theorem for manifolds with boundary, Theorem \ref{thm-GHconvergence1}.
 To show that $X = \bar Y$ we give an argument that shows that $X_\bdry \subset \bar Y$ and then we apply our GH=SWIF theorem for manifolds with boundary, Theorem \ref{thm-GH=IF}.

 First we set some notation.
 Let $(M,g)$ be a Riemannian manifold with boundary such that the boundary injectivity radius of $M$ satisfies $i_\bdry(M) \geq \iota$, then let \be \gamma : \bdry M \times [0,\iota] \to M \ee denote the function that assigns to each $(p, t) \in \bdry M \times [0,\iota]$ the point at time $t$ of the unitary normal geodesic that starts at $p$.
 Note that $\gamma$ is well defined and a bijection onto its image by the definition of boundary injectivity radius.
 Finally, let \be \pi : M \to \bdry M \ee the function that assigns to each $p \in M$ a point $\pi(p) \in \bdry M$ that satisfies $d(p,\pi(p))=d(p, \bdry M)$.
 Notice that by the boundary injectivity radius bound this point is unique for all $p \in \gamma(\bdry M \times [0,\iota])$.